Longovicium: Garrison

-The 4th century AD saw the fort garrisoned by a native unit of Longovicians, an irregular part-mounted auxiliary unit commanded by Roman knights.
+The fourth century saw the fort garrisoned by a native unit of Longovicians, an irregular part-mounted auxiliary unit commanded by Roman knights.

 Future projects

-The Friends of Longovicium society, Durham County Council, Durham University and Newcastle University have been working together with the owner of the lands on which the fort is situated to eventually open the area for the public, turning it into a tourist attraction.
+The Friends of Longovicium society, Durham County Council, Durham University and Newcastle University have been working together with the owner of the lands on which the fort is situated to eventually open the area to the public, turning it into a tourist attraction.
 Possible excavations are also envisaged.
-The project is currently worth a couple of million pounds, funds which the County Council is pursuing through the English Heritage.
+The project currently needs a couple of million pounds, funds which the County Council is pursuing through English Heritage.